Your First Organic Veggie Garden

 Stacey is The Mama to alllll the things at Coghlan Cottage Farm.

-Since 2008, Stacey has been growing good food and good business.
-Over 10 years ago she left her traded her high-heels and pencil skirts for gumboots and chicken poop and never looked back.
+Over 10 years ago she traded her life of high-heels and pencil skirts for gumboots and chicken poop and never looked back.

-Stacey now works a historic five acre farm in British Columbia's bountiful Fraser Valley with her hubby Jeff and two littles.
+Stacey now lives and works on a historic five acre farm in British Columbia's bountiful Fraser Valley.
+She lives with her hubby, Jeff, their two littles and an ever-growing menagerie of naughty farm animals.

 Stacey is a Certified Organic Organic Master Gardener, Renegade Farmer and Slow Lifestyle Educator.